Najihh/PokeKuy/README.md

 # PokeKuy

-A Kotlin Android app that displays Pokemon data from PokeAPI with offline access capability and user authentication.
+A Submission Android app that displays Pokemon data from PokeAPI with offline access capability and user authentication.

 ## Features